GeorgetteTanner/HeteroGenesis/README.md

 ```

-If you are wanting to perform _in silico_ whole-exome sequencing of the created tumour then continue with the following.
+If you want to carry out _in silico_ whole-exome sequencing of the created tumour, this can be achieved with the following:

+(See https://github.com/GeorgetteTanner/w-Wessim for further details.)

-This example demonstrates how to use w-Wessim with the real reads probe set to create the most realistic sequencing dataset.
-However, this is a very time and memory consuming process and not feasible without access to a high performance computing system.
+This example demonstrates how to use w-Wessim for _in silico_ whole-exome sequencing with a "real reads" probe sequences set.
+This method creates the most realistic sequencing dataset, but is a very time and memory consuming process and not feasible without access to a high performance computing system.
 Therefore the option of using a subsampled probe set (with 1/1000th of the probes) is available if the user wishes to run the programs on a standard computer for testing.
-The resulting sequencing data set from this will look very patchy and is not intended for use.
+The resulting sequencing data set from this will look very patchy and is not intended for any use.
 Instructions for both options are included below.

-(See https://github.com/GeorgetteTanner/w-Wessim for further details.)
+Alternatively, the probe sequences from an exon capture kit can be used.
+This is much quicker and less memory intensive but results in a less realistic distribution of reads.
+Instructions for this can be found at https://github.com/GeorgetteTanner/w-Wessim.

 ```bash
 #Download programs - (you may get a few warnings during pblat installation that can be ignored):